 Black Black Heart (acoustic)

 British-born Canuck David Usher was apparently frontman with Moist, who might mean something to me were I about half my current age.
 And Canadian.
 As it is, I'm neither, so they don't.
 Usher's solo career kicked off during his tenure with the band and if it all sounds like 1998's Little Songs, we're all doomed.
 Sorry, but this kind of 'confessional' singer-songwriter stuff sticks in my craw all too often, especially when it tries to get all 'contemporary' on us, with loops, samples and the like.
 Speaking of samples, the 'Mellotron' here is just that.
 The jury could be out on the strings on opener Trickster, but they're so obviously sampled on Million that this gets dumped straight onto this page without passing Go or collecting £200.

-Little Songs is pretty dreadful, although The Mile End Sessions is merely dull, but I'm still not sure exactly what is supposed to make David Usher stand out from hell's legions of similar bedsitter types.
+Little Songs and Strange Birds are pretty dreadful, while The Mile End Sessions is merely dull, but I'm still not sure exactly what is supposed to make David Usher stand out from hell's legions of similar bedsitter types.

 Dutch April (1998, 47.23) ****

 Before the Next Bell Rings

 Tomorrow's Gonna Bring a New Man to Town